Anorexia Nervosa Life Exepectancy: 2025 Report

 79.2 years

-The table below compares life expectancy across different scenarios for individuals with Bulimia Nervosa.
+The table below compares life expectancy across different scenarios for individuals with Anorexia Nervosa, highlighting the critical importance of treatment.

 Life Expectancy Comparison: 2025